WaylonWalker/waylonwalker.com/pages/blog/why-is-postgres-default.md

 service.
 Not that postgres is insecure, but it is one more endpoint that you have to think about securing.

+> this means that is probably also cheaper 🤑

 ## SQLite is easy to replicate

-Want to run your new feature with prod data? pull a replica.
-If you are using something like litestream you can restore a replica into your local dev environment.
-You aren't, well it's just a file that you can cp into your local dev environment if you have access.
+Want to run your new feature with prod data?
+Pull a replica or backup.
+It's a file, you can cp, scp, rsync it whatever you have available.

 ## SQLite Does everything of what I need in an application db